-La Tortuga Verde is a hotel, restaurant, health spa, turtle sanctuary, yoga center, pelican retreat, coconut plantation, student educational facility, and marina spread over 3 oceanfront properties all within a short walking distance of one another located in the quaint fishing village of Playa El Esteron.
-Intipuca Beach, El Salvador just down the beach from the famous world class surf spot of Las Flores.!!
+La Tortuga Verde is a hostel/hotel, restaurant, health spa, turtle sanctuary, yoga center, pelican retreat, coconut plantation, sustainable practicing, student educational facility, and marina spread over 3 oceanfront properties all within a short walking distance of one another located in the quaint fishing village of Playa El Esteron – Intipuca Beach, El Salvador, just down the beach from the famous world class surf spot of Las Flores.!!

-La Tortuga Verde is dedicated to the idea of recycling, lessening ones carbon footprint, and living a cleaner greener lifestyle in harmony with sea turtles and all marine life.
+La Tortuga Verde is dedicated to the idea of recycling, composting, lessening ones carbon footprint, and living a cleaner greener lifestyle in harmony with sea turtles, birds, lizards and all marine life.
 The owner of the property has been surfing since the age of 12 and so the La Tortuga Verde connection with the ocean and having a positive impact on it is more than a focus…. it’s a lifestyle.

 - Day Trips

 - More Fun & Games

 - Bird Watching & the Mangrove Preservation Program

 - Sharing What You Know With Those That Don’t

 - About Us

 - When You Get Here – Our Book